Transport and Urban Planning

 Our vision is to be a world leader in transport and urban planning research.
-To achieve this we are undertaking original transdisciplinary research to address the key challenges associated with our priority areas - automated transport systems, aviation and sustainable transport.
+To achieve this, we are undertaking original transdisciplinary research to address the key challenges associated with our priority areas - automated transport systems, aviation and sustainable transport.

-The aim of our research is to make fundamental discoveries to enrich UK’s world research standing, advance our understanding and knowledge in developing enhanced transport policy of benefit to society.
+The aim of our research is to make fundamental discoveries to enrich the UK’s world research standing, advance our understanding and knowledge in developing enhanced transport policy of benefit to society.

 Central to our strategy is collaboration with leading academics worldwide, leading international research groups, and carefully targeted universities with a major transport presence, industry and government agencies in the UK and internationally.

 Automated transport systems

 Our research is concerned with collision-free path planning, self-driving vehicles, sensor fusion techniques and operations and evaluation of smart transport infrastructure.

 - How can we integrate traffic engineering theories with robotics in developing collision-free path planning for driverless vehicles?

 - How can we estimate the impacts of self-driving vehicles on network-level safety and congestion?

 - Can we assist automobile industry in developing intelligent sensor fusion algorithms that would take data low-cost sensors but provide better quality outputs?
 How could we use data from connected vehicles to spatio-temporally forecast traffic states?

 We have an instrumented vehicle (funded by EPSRC) equipped with cameras, GPS, gyroscopes, accelerometers, ultrasound sensors and radars.
 Data from this vehicle is extensively used to test and evaluate sensor fusion algorithms developed by our researchers.
 We have been actively working with colleagues from other schools in addressing the challenges under this research theme.